57 Suffolk Street, 1st Floor

 Proof that the adult is seeking guardianship (copy of petition form for guardianship)

-Visit us online and apply today!
+Contact the Enrollment Center to find out which schools and programs have space available!
+You can send an email to email@example.com, or you can call (413) 534-2000, option 1.
 We offer a variety of programs such as part-day, full-day, dual language, and Valley Opportunity Council operated PreK.
-Holyoke Public Schools offers free preschool in the Donahue, E.N.
+We offer free preschool at Donahue, E.N.
 White, Kelly, Lawrence, McMahon, and Morgan schools.
-To be eligible for traditional preschool, students MUST be at least 3 years old and a resident of Holyoke.
+To be eligible for traditional preschool, students must be at least 3 years old and a resident of Holyoke.
 We happily enroll students throughout the school year as long as they are at least 3 years old at the time of enrollment.

 Families: Do you have a child who speaks mostly Spanish or is bilingual?
 The Dual Language program could be perfect for them.